ghkhan89/ps-checkprobeconfig-sqlazvm-ag/README.md

 | Get-ClusterParameter \` \
 | Where-Object {($_.Name -like "Network") -or ($_.Name -like "Address") -or ($_.Name -like "ProbePort") -or ($_.Name -like "SubnetMask")}

-Find me on GitHub: https://github.com/ghkhan89?tab=repositories
+More Scripts by Me: https://github.com/ghkhan89?tab=repositories

 Find me on Facebook: https://www.facebook.com/GhufranKhan89